 Receiving Verified Data

-This article explains how to configure your Credential Verification Service (CVS) installation and your application to ensure that the verification results are accessible in your application.
+This article explains how to configure your credential verification service installation and your application to ensure that the verification results are accessible in your application.

 Requirements

-Before configuring you application to receive the CVS outputs you must:
+Before configuring you application to receive the credential verification service outputs you must:

 - Create a presentation definition

-This should suffice for your CVS to request custom verifiable presentations from wallets.
-The CVS will carry out the OID4VP verification protocol and output the result of the verification.
+This should suffice for your credential verification service to request custom verifiable presentations from wallets.
+The credential verification service will carry out the OID4VP verification protocol and output the result of the verification.

-To integrate the CVS output into your application you must:
+To integrate the credential verification service output into your application you must:

 - Set up your application to expose an endpoint capable of handling POST requests.
-The CVS will push the verification results and associated claims to this endpoint.
+The credential verification service will push the verification results and associated claims to this endpoint.

 - You must modify the